 - 2. Exit the "Configuration" mode.
-Keep the \( \textstyle \) operating modes button pressed for more than 5 s. - 3.
+To do this, press the operating mode button \( \textstyle \) for at least 5 seconds. - 3.
 The software status is displayed. - 4.
 After releasing the node operating mode button, the positioner is in the "P manual mode", i.e. the positioner has not been initialized.